pondrejk/dizzer/questions.md

 First do we event want to get there, best of both worlds is maybe better approach (TODO cite Thiel, also on Keeping up with machines, article on not replacing human labor)
 Second, hard vs easy problems -- ai can now do only "easy", will "hard" ever be possible? (general AI -- TODO cite Pinker) -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy? -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy?
 Also the difference between AI in place of cartographers (which map-making tasks can be automated -- probably those tedious ones -- digitalization) and AI for cartographers (what can we now do better?
 Tooling and process improvements)

+# Conclusion: BD are fast and n=all so we need to quickly make sense of it or quickly establish there is no sense present.